Hoodia Gordonoii = ghaap/= “! khobab”/= bitterghapp

 Vergleich: Siehe: Gentianales + Sukkulenten + Sonne und Luftgruppe

-Allerlei: Botswana in Kalahariwüste
+Allerlei: Kalahariwüste

 Phytologie: Appetit hemmend/Ausdauer fördernd